tdonaworth/axios-ssrf/docs/SSRF_bypass.md

 # Circumventing common SSRF defenses
 It is common to see applications containing SSRF behavior together with defenses aimed at preventing malicious exploitation.
 Often, these defenses can be circumvented.

-## SSRF with blacklist-based input filters
+## SSRF with deny-based input filters
 Some applications block input containing hostnames like 127.0.0.1 and localhost, or sensitive URLs like /admin.
 In this situation, you can often circumvent the filter using the following techniques:

  - Use an alternative IP representation of `127.0.0.1`, such as `2130706433`, `017700000001`, or `127.1`.